Conservation and Philosophy Symposium

 Symposium Lead Co-ordinator: Ellie Sweetnam

 The event takes place online from 26 - 27 November.
-The provisional programme can be viewed here or downloaded as a pdf at the bottom of this page.
+See the final programme at the bottom of this page.

 Our Authenticity & Ethics Special Interest Group